Climbing - Adventure in the mountains

 Newly created in year 2012 is the fixed rope routr "Franzl" (labeled from his builder Richard Franzl) with a length of 400 meters and a height of 210 meters, level of difficulty: C - D.

-- Comprehensive Planning - Look carefully at the description of the climbing route in advance and then choose the route that suits your body and condition.
+- Detailed planning - Look carefully at the description of the climbing route in advance and then choose the route that suits your body and condition.

-- Take complete and standard equipment with you!
-Helmet, helmet and climbing set are standard, gloves and climbing shoes are recommended.
+- Bring with you complete and equipment that is up to the latest standards!
+Helmet, harnesses and full climbing set are indispensable, gloves and climbing shoes are highly recommended.

-- Special attention to the weather!
-In case of snow, rain, thunderstorms (lightning is particularly dangerous) or moisture and ice in no case get into the wall.
+- Pay special attention to the weather!
+In case of snow, rain, thunderstorms (lightning strikes are particularly dangerous) or icy or wet conditions never attempt to climb a rock face.

-- No blind trust in the riser system!
-Set up a special attention to safety hook and steel cable.
+- Don´t place blind trust in the via ferrata safety features!
+Pay particular attention to safety stirrups and cable.

-- Keep sufficient distances!
-A fall often happens unpredictably and quickly, so keep a minimum distance of 2 steel rope anchors between the climbers.
-Especially attention on loose stones and kick off any stones.
+- Keep a sufficient distance!
+A fall often happens unpredictably and quickly, so keep always a minimum distance of 2 cable anchors between climbers.
+Pay attention to loose rocks and never kick off any stones.